 (Detailed instructions and ingredient amounts in the recipe card at the bottom of the post)

 Melt butter, demerara sugar, vanilla extract and golden syrup or honey in a large saucepan over a low heat.

-When the butter has melted, tip in rolled oats and dried fruit.
+When the butter has melted and all the sugar has dissolved, tip in rolled oats and dried fruit.
 Mix well so all the oats are coated in the syrupy buttery mixture, then tip into a 20x20cm lined square baking tin.
 Bake for 20-25 minutes at 180C/160Fan/350F for perfectly soft, chewy flapjacks.

 If you prefer a crunchy, crispy flapjack, bake for around 30 minutes or until golden brown around the edges.
 Do bear in mind that the flapjack will firm up while cooling.

 how long will these fruity flapjacks keep for?